mzndr/hare/README.md

 # hare

-`hare` is a `RabbitMQ` client that focuses on a streamlined and production ready experience.
+`hare` is a `RabbitMQ` client that focuses on providing an ergonomic, streamlined, easy to setup and production ready RabbitMQ experience.

 This repo is still under construction.

 ## Features
 - Connection pooling using `deadpool`
-- Easy consumer concurrency
+- Easy `consumer` concurrency
-- Consume any data `consumers` using the `extractor pattern`
+- Consume any data in `consumers` using the `extractor pattern`

 ## Quickstart